tdg5/stats-learning-notes/chapter-09-support-vector-machines.md

 ## [Chapter 9 - Support Vector Machines][chapter-09-support-vector-machines]

-Support vector machines (SVMs) are a generalization of a simple and intuitive classifier called the maximal margin classifier.
-Support vector machines improve upon maximal margin classifiers by utilizing a support vector classifier which overcomes a limitation of the maximal margin classifier which requires that classes must be separable by a linear boundary.
+[Support vector machines (SVMs)][glossary-support-vector-machine] are a generalization of a simple and intuitive classifier called the [maximal margin classifier][glossary-maximal-margin-classifier].
+Support vector machines improve upon maximal margin classifiers by utilizing a [support vector classifier][glossary-support-vector-classifier] which overcomes a limitation of the maximal margin classifier which requires that classes must be separable by a linear boundary.
 The use of the support vector classifier allows support vector machines to be applied to a wider range of cases than the maximal margin classifier.
 Support vector machines extend the support vector classifier to accommodate non-linear class boundaries.

 Support vector machines are intended for the binary classification setting in which there are two classes, but can be extended to handle more than two